1958-1975 the Parkinson’s disease death rate decreased

 We are not claiming that we have published a study definitively showing carbidopa caused the 328.7% increase in the Parkinson’ death rate between 1976 and 2011.
 We have published a hypothesis to serve as a starting point to study this problem.
 Consider the following example:

 89% of Parkinson’s disease patients take a combination pill containing carbidopa.
-We do not use carbidopa.
+This approach does not use carbidopa.

 The Bottom Line: